bmdahmen/SekurBot/README.md

 shamir_retrieve([45,2456,156,1502]) = 169

 # Applications
 In order to extend this secret sharing beyond simply sharing numbers, we have decomposed files (16 bits at a time) into a stream numbers between 0 and (2^16) representing their binary value.
-We then pass this stream of numbers (representing the file in binary) into shamir's splitting function one number at a time.
-Every bot that was online (and responsive) at the time of the request to share the file gets their own unique number stream to store on disk, along with a key to associate with the number stream (the file name).
-At a later date, when the master wants to retrieve their file, the bots that were sent the number stream are polled for their contribution.
+We then pass this stream of numbers into shamir's splitting function one number at a time.
+Every bot that was online at the time of the request to share the file, gets their own unique number stream to store on disk along with a key to associate with that number stream (the file name).
 Since we do not require all of the number streams in order to recreate the original file (in the above example we only require 4/6), we do not require all the original bots to respond in order for us to recreate to file.

 This solves one of the biggest problems with distrubted file storage: availability.
-When the master specifies how many parts are required in order to recreate the file, he has fine-tuned control over the delicate balance between privacy and availability (If you only require two parts to recreate the file, it is much easier to recreate if two of your bots are compromised).
+The master has fine-tuned control over the delicate balance between privacy and availability (If you only require two patries to recreate the file, it is easy to recreate if two of your bots are compromised and the shared prime between the master and the bots is known).

 # Usage
 To begin, add the neccesary information to the CONFIG file for all the bots you are using.
 On the bot's machine (after you have ensured the bot appears on the master's roster) simply run ./xmpp_bot.py.
 This will start a listener that will wait for requests from your master machine.